 An ultrasound tells you if you’ve miscarried, the dates of your pregnancy, and if the pregnancy is in the uterus.
 This information is the very least you need to know to move forward.
-Pregnancy Resource Center offers free ultrasounds to women who’ve received a positive pregnancy test result through the center (some restrictions apply).
+PRC Grand Rapids offers free ultrasounds to women who’ve received a positive pregnancy test result through the center (some restrictions apply).

 The Help You Need

 Okay, it’s confirmed – you are pregnant.
 Now what?
 You have a few options to consider.
 Choose between abortion, making an adoption plan, or parenting your child.
-The Pregnancy Resource Center can give you information on each one of these options.
+PRC Grand Rapids can give you information on each one of these options.